Hancock-Build/scheduled-content-block/readme.txt

 * Change who is able to see scheduled content on your site with role-based controls.

 == Changelog ==

+= 1.0.1 =
+* Replace the legacy `scb` prefix across the plugin with the unique `scblk` namespace.
+* Fix block editor loading by avoiding unescaped inline file contents during script registration.
+* Remove unused legacy prefixes and migration helpers now that the plugin ships with the `scblk` namespace.

 = 1.0.0 =
 * First stable release.